yansen0508/Mental-Deep-Reverse-Engineering/README.md

 # Combining GAN with reverse correlation to construct personalized facial expressions
-This is the official implementation of our journal [paper](https://) "Combining GAN with reverse correlation to construct personalized facial expressions".
+This is the official implementation of our journal [paper] "Combining GAN with reverse correlation to construct personalized facial expressions".
+(An open-source link to the paper will be available soon.)

 For more information, please refer to our project website: [Mental-Deep-Reverse-Engineering](https://yansen0508.github.io/emotional-prototype/).